By Terry Trucco

 At a glance: How’s this formula for a boutique hotel?
 Take one gorgeous 1903 building with stained glass galore, a commanding stone fireplace, soaring ceilings, a magnificent spiral staircase and a dash of history (the building was once the Chemists Club).
 Add chic minimalist furniture in soothing hues (creams, blues and dark woods).

-Yet even with great bones and a superb location near Grand Central Station, the Dylan has had an uneven run over the years morphing from a pricey boutique property with celeb connections (Britney Spear was behind the hotel’s original restaurant) to its current, more modest iteration under Spain’s Eurostar Group.
+Yet even with great bones and a superb location near Grand Central Station, the Dylan Hotel has had an uneven run over the years morphing from a pricey boutique property with celeb connections (Britney Spear was behind the hotel’s original restaurant) to its current, more modest iteration under Spain’s Eurostar Group.
 Guests today hail for the most part from Europe.
 And the moderate prices are in line with what you get (many of the rooms are looking worn).
-As for the restaurant, it’s evolved from Britney to Benjamin, a steak house with sweet reviews that draws a local clientele.
+As for the restaurant, it’s evolved from Britney to Benjamin, a buzzy steak house with sweet reviews that draws a local clientele.

 The style of the decor hasn’t changed much since the hotel opened; the rigid minimalism of the 00s rules.
-Still, on a recent visit the Dylan lobby looked better than it has thanks to some bold new art.
-Indeed, the lobby remains an inviting space if you’re a modernist – or a reader (newspapers are stacked on the generous ottoman).
-And the bathroom glasses shaped like beakers?
-Great chemistry.
+True, on a recent visit the Dylan lobby looked better than it has thanks to some bold new art.
+Indeed, the lobby remains an inviting space if you’re a modernist – or a reader (newspapers are still stacked on the red velvet ottoman).

-Rooms: Stylish and minimal (or bare, depending on your tastes) and showing signs of wear.
+Rooms: Stylish, minimal (or bare, depending on your tastes) and showing signs of wear.
 After years of dark hues, the rooms were lightened up with white walls and crisp black and white details.
 The result is chic and clean.
 Views in many of the rooms are minimal, so the window treatments are best left closed.

 The smallish bathrooms are clad floor to ceiling in Italian Carrera marble and have washstands with bowl sinks and wood-framed glass doors.
-And though rooms range from big-enough-for-two–by-New-York-standards to downright spacious, high ceilings make even the little ones seem bigger than they are.
+Though rooms range from big-enough-for-two–by-New-York-standards to downright spacious, high ceilings make even the little ones seem bigger than they are.